BDGKK/Military_Webapp/README.md

 - Setup the git folder to use this repository
 - Make you are signed in to your GitHub account in your browser
 - Pull the code from this repository into the folder using 'git pull'
-- Open your IDE or Code Editor and install the module
+- Open your IDE or Code Editor and install the modules
     - To install them all, enter in the terminal:
 ```
-npm install cors dotenv express mysql
+npm install cors dotenv express mysql bcrypt
 ```

 # How to run the server code